-The next consideration is to determine whether the property has been properly platted.
-Structures cannot straddle property lines and must be set back from each property line as required in the Zoning Ordinance and Building Codes for fire separation.
-If land is to be subdivided to create lots for development or if lots are to be combined into one or more larger lots then the land must be platted.
 Subdivision regulations govern water, sewer, drainage and street construction as well as platting.
-The complete requirements for platting is detailed in the City of Terrell Subdivision Regulations as adopted and applies to all tracts of land within the corporate city limits as well as in the city’s extraterritorial jurisdiction (ETJ) which is the area surrounding the city within one mile of the city limits.
+The complete requirements for platting are detailed in the City of Terrell Subdivision Ordinance as adopted and applies to all tracts of land within the corporate city limits as well as in the city's extraterritorial jurisdiction (ETJ), the area surrounding the city within one mile of the city limits.

 Replats are final plats that are generally approved in the same manner as initial final plats.